Django

 This is what I would expect as well - so I believe the ticket should be closed as wontfix.
 Alternatively, a design decision needs to be taken.
 Some questions:

-• summary changed from date comparsions in sqlite are off-by-one to date_based generic views might be off by one.
+Summary: date comparsions in sqlite are off-by-onedate_based generic views might be off by one

 the database is working fine, it is (was ?) only an issue of the view using a date which implicitly has a time of 0:00 when comparing to a datetime.